Answers to all the Frequently Asked Questions

 Is there a curfew on celebratory activities such as weddings?

 The legally-enforceable curfew on loud noise is 11 pm.
-Excessive noise beyond that time may involve complaints from residents in the valley and warrant a visit from the local constabulary.
+Excessive noise beyond that time may involve complaints from residents in the valley and warrant a visit from the local police.
 As long as the noise from music etc. is reasonable, we are happy to let the celebration continue until midnight.
 We close down activities at this time for the sake of our hard-working staff who live on the property.
 They need their beauty sleep!

 What safety risks are there for guests, including children?